Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 I do not claim to be some financial guru and am certainly not the best in managing money.
 However, I feel that my experience could be relevant to young PMEs in Singapore.

-Neither do I come from a super wealthy family where my parents own landed property, are doctors/lawyers/bankers or hold top positions in MNCs.
+I do not come from a super wealthy family where my parents own landed property, are doctors/lawyers/bankers or hold top positions in MNCs.

 Why is it important to start saving in your 20s?